HandsOnDataViz/book/docs/HandsOnDataViz.md

 that you’ll learn more about in [Chapter 10: Embed on the Web](embed.html).

-In this section, we will construct a sample point map of museums and parks in North America, with two different groups of styled markers, as shown in Figure <a href="#fig:mymaps-final">8.15</a>.
-Follow the steps below to create your own version.
+In this section, we will construct a point map of museums and parks in North America, with two different groups of styled markers and a custom photo icon.
+When users click on a marker, additional text, links, and images appear in the pop-up window, as shown in Figure
+<a href="#fig:mymaps-final">8.15</a>.

 <img src="images/08-map/mymaps-final.png" alt="Point map of parks and museums created with Google My Maps.
 Explore the [interactive version](https://www.google.com/maps/d/u/1/edit?mid=1W6VujVZzB1Y1D1tktLVhO99ZabyOZABr&usp=sharing)."  />
 <p class="caption">